Trip Details

 After a leisurely shore-side breakfast, we’ll break down camp, swap our trekking poles for paddles, and launch our inflatable sea kayaks into the pristine waters of Turquoise Lake.
 Kayaking on Turquoise Lake is both awe inspiring and humbling.
 As we paddle our way west to our next camp, located on a prominent spit of land on the southwest end of the lake, we’ll crane our necks to take in all of the amazing scenery and scan the shore and surrounding mountain sides for some of the critters that call this place home.
 Our campsite on the spit provides easy access to the tundra country characteristic of the western slope of the Alaska Range.
 This is the part of the trip where we’ll really accumulate some hiking miles!

 We dedicate our final full-day in the wilderness hiking to and visiting one of the most unique locations in Lake Clark National Park.
 A few miles south of our camp, nestled deep in the mountains, is the magical ‘sheep lick.’
 This mineral lick is a favorite haunt for the majestic Dall’s sheep and we’ll likely see ewes and lambs frolicking on its incredibly steep slopes.
 This valley has also provided us with some memorable wildlife encounters over the years, so be on the lookout for caribou, wolves, grizzly bears, and wolverines as well.
-Bound for some to be a trip favorite, this hike is sure to put a satisfying finish atop an incomparable adventure to Turquoise Lake.
+Bound for some to be a trip favorite, this hike is sure to put a satisfying finish atop an incomparable adventure to Turquoise Lake

 What's Included